Dragon Boat Festival: Names

-It is pronounced variously in different Chinese dialects.
-In Cantonese, it is romanized as Tuen1 Ng5 Jit3 in Hong Kong and Tung1 Ng5 Jit3 in Macau.
-Hence the "Tuen Ng Festival" in Hong Kong Tun Ng (Festividade do Barco-Dragão in Portuguese) in Macao.

 History

 Origin

-The fifth lunar month is considered an unlucky and poisonous month, and the fifth day of the fifth month especially so.
+The fifth lunisolar month is considered an unlucky and poisonous month, and the fifth day of the fifth month especially so.
 To get rid of the misfortune, people would put calamus, Artemisia, and garlic above the doors on the fifth day of the fifth month.
 These were believed to help ward off evil by their strong smell and their shape (for instance, calamus leaves are shaped like swords).

-The fifth month of the lunar calendar was regarded as a bad month and the fifth day of the month a bad day.
 Venomous animals were said to appear starting from the fifth day of the fifth month, such as snakes, centipedes, and scorpions; people also supposedly get sick easily after this day.
 Therefore, during the Dragon Boat Festival, people try to avoid this bad luck.
-For example, people may put pictures of the five poisonous creatures (snake, centipede, scorpion, lizard, toad, and sometimes spider) on the wall and stick needles in them.
+For example, people may put pictures of the five venomous creatures (snake, centipede, scorpion, lizard, toad, and sometimes spider) on the wall and stick needles in them.
 People may also make paper cutouts of the five creatures and wrap them around the wrists of their children.
 Big ceremonies and performances developed from these practices in many areas, making the Dragon Boat Festival a day for getting rid of disease and bad luck.